jstavel/jstavel.github.io/_posts/2015-06-24-What-my-family-taught-me.md

 I have three children.
 There are so much opportunities to enjoy with them!

-But I have to feel well if I finish some work.
 Do you know the feeling if you close some task as finished?
 I is pretty nice feeling.
+And if you use github issues it is marveous!
+Green check at a issue looks great!

 So I want to be concetrated to finish my work.
 Do you rememeber small children loves noises?
 You can make noise ssss, ssss.
 It makes them to be relaxed, calm them.